-- a relative or dependent of any of the above persons (or their spouse); AND - (b) where the Eligible Whistleblower has reasonable grounds to suspect that the information concerns misconduct, or an improper state of affairs or circumstances about NQBP or its related entities (including conduct that constitutes an offence against certain legislation); AND - (c) to one of the following: - an Eligible Recipient (see below); - to the Australian Securities and Investment Commission (ASIC), Australian Prudential Regulation Authority (APRA) or another Commonwealth body prescribed in the Corporations Act; - the Auditor or a member of the Audit Team; - a legal practitioner for the purposes of obtaining legal advice or legal representation about the operation of the Whistleblower provisions in the Corporations Act; or - a journalist or parliamentarian (in the case of an Emergency Disclosure only).
+- (a) by an Eligible Whistleblower that is, someone who is or has previously been a: - NQBP officer or Employee; - individual who supplies goods or services to NQBP (whether paid or unpaid); - employee of a person that supplies goods or services to NQBP (paid or unpaid); or - a relative or dependent of any of the above persons (or their spouse); AND - (b) where the Eligible Whistleblower has reasonable grounds to suspect that the information concerns misconduct, or an improper state of affairs or circumstances about NQBP or its related entities (including conduct that constitutes an offence against certain legislation); AND - (c) to one of the following: - an Eligible Recipient (see below); - to the Australian Securities and Investment Commission (ASIC), Australian Prudential Regulation Authority (APRA) or another Commonwealth body prescribed in the Corporations Act; - the Auditor or a member of the Audit Team; - a legal practitioner for the purposes of obtaining legal advice or legal representation about the operation of the Whistleblower provisions in the Corporations Act; or - a journalist or parliamentarian (in the case of an Emergency Disclosure or Commonwealth Disclosure only).

-5.2 What types of Wrongdoing can be subject of a Protected Disclosure?
+6.2 What types of Wrongdoing can be subject of a Protected Disclosure?

-The types of Wrongdoing that qualify for protection as a Protected Disclosure under this part of the Procedure and the Corporations Act involve information that an Eligible Whistleblower has reasonable grounds to suspect concerning:
+The types of Wrongdoing that qualify for protection as a Protected Disclosure under this part of the Procedure and the Corporations Act involve information that an Eligible Whistleblower has reasonable grounds to suspect concerns:

-- (a) misconduct or an improper state of affairs or circumstances in relation to NQBP or a related body corporate of NQBP; - (b) offences by NQBP against, or a contravention of a provision of, any of the following: - the Corporations Act; - the Banking Act 1959 (Cth); - the Financial Sector (Collection of Data) Act 2001 (Cth); - the Insurance Act 1973 (Cth); - the Life Insurance Act 1995 (Cth); - the National Consumer Credit Protection Act 2009 (Cth): - the Superannuation Industry (Supervision) Act 1993 (Cth); - an instrument made under an Act referred to above; or - any other law of the Commonwealth that is punishable by imprisonment for a period of 12 months or more; - (c) conduct by NQBP, or a related body corporate of NQBP that represents a danger to the public or the financial system; or - (d) a matter otherwise prescribed by the relevant Commonwealth regulations.
+- (a) misconduct or an improper state of affairs or circumstances in relation to NQBP or a related body corporate of NQBP; - (b) offences by NQBP against, or a contravention of a provision of, any of the following: - the Corporations Act; - the Banking Act 1959 (Cth); - the Financial Sector (Collection of Data) Act 2001 (Cth); - the Insurance Act 1973 (Cth); - the Life Insurance Act 1995 (Cth); - the National Consumer Credit Protection Act 2009 (Cth); - the Superannuation Industry (Supervision) Act 1993 (Cth);